CyberFlameGO/svnpython/Doc/library/stdtypes.rst

    The precision determines the maximal number of characters used.

-(6)
-   If the object or format provided is a :class:`unicode` string, the resulting string will also be :class:`unicode`.

    The precision determines the maximal number of characters used.

 Since Python strings have an explicit length, ``%s`` conversions do not assume that ``'\0'`` is the end of the string.

-.. % XXX Examples?

 For safety reasons, floating point precisions are clipped to 50; ``%f`` conversions for numbers whose absolute value is over 1e25 are replaced by ``%g``